JennaSys/pyreact-tools/README.md

 ## [jsxtopy](https://github.com/JennaSys/pyreact-tools/blob/main/jsxtopy.py)
 ### Converts a JSX fragment to a Python function equivalent
-I got tired of having to manually convert JSX code to Python functions with dictionary attributes and having to manually quote everything when copying JSX example code from somewhere to use in my React Python projects, so I created this function that will (mostly) do it for me.
+When copying JSX example code from somewhere to use in my React Python projects, I got tired of having to manually convert JSX code to Python functions with dictionary attributes and having to manually quote everything.
+So I created this function that will (mostly) do it for me.

 For example, this JSX code:
 ```jsx